 On the disadvantage, box graters are bulkier and more difficult to store than handheld graters.

 A grated drum, a small hopper, a clamp to hold food, and a handle for spinning the drum are all included in these cheese graters.
-It’s ideal for grating hard cheeses, such as Parmigiano-Reggiano, as well as almonds and chocolate.
+It’s ideal for grating hard cheeses, such as Parmigiano-Reggiano, almonds, and chocolate.
 What is the purpose of rotary graters?
 Along with whatever you’re grating, a revolving blade is contained.
-All you have to do is turn the hand crank to slide the grater along the cheese’s surface.
+You must turn the hand crank to slide the grater along the cheese’s surface.
 The barrel fills with shreds, which you can effortlessly empty into your food.

-For hard Italian cheeses like Parmesan or Pecorino, rotary graters come in handy.
+Rotary graters come in handy for hard Italian cheeses like Parmesan or Pecorino.
 They’re also great for grating chocolate and cutting nuts.

-They are more maneuverable than some of the other designs, and they pose a lower risk of minor damage.
+They are more maneuverable than some of the other designs and pose a lower risk of minor damage.
 You can also choose from a variety of grate sizes.
-They also use up a lot of storage space.
+Unfortunately, they also use up a lot of storage space.

-Many come in two components, and if one is lost, the device is rendered useless.
-Nonetheless, rotary graters with a suction base for ease of use have an advantage over box graters.
+Many come in two components; if one is lost, the device is rendered useless.
+Nonetheless, rotary graters with a suction base have an advantage over box graters for ease of use.

 These are the most basic cheese graters.
 A single plane with a handle is included.
 Over a bowl, these are great for shredding tiny amounts of cheese or fruit.
 They’re ideal for new cooks because they’re inexpensive and only have one shredding size.
-Handheld graters may not be the ideal option if you need numerous shred sizes from one grater.
+However, handheld graters may not be ideal if you need numerous shred sizes from one grater.